Yori1999/search_path/README.md

 If you want to reindex all the documents, simply delete the index you already have and re-run the application.
 This can be done via terminal with the following command:
 `curl -XDELETE http://localhost:9200/imdb`.

 You'll see how the indexing process goes; it'll tell you when it finishes, so that you can start using the Search API properly.
-In the meantime, you can check that the server is up and running accessing the following URL in any browser: http://localhost:8080/hello.
-Or, if you prefer it, running the following command: `curl -s http://localhost:8080/hello`.

 ### Additional Docker considerations
 It's quite advisable to save the ElasticSearch's image after setting the index, so that you can have different versions of it.
 To do so, use the following command: